DataDog/pg_tracing/doc/pg_tracing.md

 Interval in milliseconds between upload of spans to the otel collector.
 This parameter can only be set at server start.

+### pg_tracing.otel_service_name (string)

+Service name to set in traces sent to otel collector.
+This parameter can only be set at server start.

 ### pg_tracing.otel_connect_timeout_ms (integer)

 Maximum time in milliseconds to connect to the otel collector.
 This includes DNS resolution and protocol handshake.
 This parameter can only be set at server start.